VincentZ174/Chatroom/README.md

 # Usage
 **Server Side** Python3 chatServer.py
-&nbsp;&nbsp;&nbsp;&nbsp;This starts up the server and listens for connections
+- This starts up the server and listens for connections
 **Client Side** Python3 chatClient.py
-&nbsp;&nbsp;&nbsp;&nbsp;This starts up the client and asks you to enter the HOST IP and PORT to connect to
+- This starts up the client and asks you to enter the HOST IP and PORT to connect to